zhuochun/zhuochun.github.io/_posts/2013/2013-08-22-jekyll-snippets.markdown

 ## Create project pages

 This is an annoying part.
 At first, I create pages for each project.
 It turns out that pages cannot be sorted (by filenames' order, or using `sort` liquid markup) on Github Page.

 In the end, I have to put them as posts and generate them under `/project/` using `permalink`, with a lot more changes in order not to mix project posts with normal posts.
-Be careful :)
+Refer to [my site](https://github.com/zhuochun/zhuochun.github.io)'s source code ;).

 ## Embed iframe elements